core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 and any operation on that address is pointed to the Bluetooth Low Energy device with the indicated MAC address or Service Data, respectively.

+The Domain Reservation Considerations from {{Section 5 of ?RFC6761}} for both domains are:

+* Users:
+  Users are not expected to recognize those names as special, merely as distinct from other names.

+* Application Software:
+  Writers of application software are expected to pass them on to their CoAP implementation.
+  CoAP implementations are expected to recognize them as Bluetooth addresses, and use their Bluetooth addresses and MUST NOT pass them on to DNS based resolvers (unless the API resolver happens to explicitly support resolution into BLE addresses, see below).

+* Name resolution APIs and libraries:
+  Name resolution APIs and libraries MAY indicate that .ble.arpa names resolve to the BLE MAC address literals encoded inside them
+  (but no details for this are specified in known resolution APIs or libraries).
+  Otherwise, they SHOULD report them as NXDOMAIN.

+* Caching DNS Servers:
+  Caching DNS servers MAY recognize the special domains and report them as NXDOMAIN.
+  Otherwise, they will cache the .arpa DNS servers' responses.

+* Authoritative DNS Servers:
+  Authoritative DNS servers MAY recognize the special domains and report them as NXDOMAIN.
+  Otherwise, they will cache the .arpa DNS servers' responses.

+* DNS Server Operators:
+  No impact on DNS server operators is expected.

+* DNS Registries/Registrars:
+  Any changes to .ble.arpa or .ble-sd.arpa go through updates to this document and IANA.

 # Security considerations

 All data received over GATT is considered untrusted;